 “I’m not going to tell people to go to work when I’m uncertain… How companies respond to that very question is going to define their brand for decades “

 While the bottom line might be hurting, and you may be eager to throw your doors open as quickly as possible to get revenue flowing.
 Mark Cuban stresses that you should carefully consider the business risk of putting profits over people.
 The decisions you make now will directly affect the wellbeing of your employees.
-Do you want to develop a reputation as the employer that prioritized stakeholder demands over taking care of the people who keep your business operating and serve your customers?
+Do you want to develop a reputation as the employer that prioritized shareholder demands over taking care of the people who keep your business operating and serve your customers?